Hasui Kawase: Life

-Born 1883, from youth Hasui dreamed of an art career.
+Hasui was born in 1883.
+As a youth, he dreamed of an art career.
 His paternal uncle was Kanagaki Robun (1829–94), a Japanese author and journalist, who produced the first manga magazine.
 Hasui went to the school of the painter Aoyagi Bokusen as a young man.
 He sketched from nature, copied the masters' woodblock prints, and studied brush painting with Araki Kanyu.
 His parents had him take on the family rope and thread wholesaling business, but its bankruptcy when he was 26 led him to pursue art.